Your Gut Bacteria Are Making You Old… And What to Do About It

 Trillions of microscopic organisms — bacteria, viruses, fungi, and other microbes — inhabit every part of you.
 Most of these tiny bugs hang out in your gut, and bacteria are the most studied of these microbes (scientists have so far identified 1,000 species of bacteria in the gut).[1]
 Some bacteria are beneficial, and some are harmful.
 You want to keep a good balance between the good and the bad guys — too much bad bacteria causes disease.[2]
 Bacteria work hard — they help digest your food, protect your immune system, and produce B vitamins and vitamin K, which helps make proteins that clot blood.

 Your gut microbes also influence your brain structure and how well your brain functions.
 Keeping your brain sharp and in working order is essential to living a long, happy life.
-One study found that certain gut bacteria can actually grow myelin — the fatty layer that insulates brain cells.
+One study found that certain gut bacteria can actually influence the growth of myelin — the fatty layer that insulates brain cells.
 Myelin helps brain cells communicate via electrical signals.[4]
 Gut bacteria may also play a role in migraines — one study found that migraine sufferers had higher levels of gut bacteria known for breaking down nitrates (found in processed meats and leafy greens).[5]

 Learn more here about gut bacteria and how you can keep your gut thriving and healthy.